 ArcGIS, one of the leading GIS software packages, is available in most general Rutgers computing labs.
 The university software portal has further information on the ArcGIS site license for individual or departmental installations.
-Some older GIS data, including Census TIGER files, is available on CD-ROM or DVD-ROM (search here for holdings) at the Libraries.
 Additional information on GIS is available through the Grant F. Walton Center for Remote Sensing and Spatial Analysis at Rutgers.

 This guide was created by Maeve Pinto, and is maintained by Ryan Womack

 These links will help you get started with ArcGIS.
 The Libraries do not offer instruction in GIS, but courses are available through the Office of Continuing Education of the New Jersey Agricultural Experiment Station (for a fee).

 Official Arc Tutorial Guides